-23. Maintenance/Operating Procedures - At all times, including periods of start-up, shutdown, and malfunction, the permittee shall, to the extent practicable, maintain and operate the affected source, including associated air pollution control equipment, in a manner consistent with good air pollution control practices for minimizing emissions.
+26. Maintenance/Operating Procedures - At all times, including periods of start-up, shutdown, and malfunction, the permittee shall, to the extent practicable, maintain and operate the affected source, including associated air pollution control equipment, in a manner consistent with good air pollution control practices for minimizing emissions.

-The permittee shall take the following measures in order to minimize the duration and frequency of excess emissions:
+The permittee shall take measures in order to minimize the duration and frequency of excess emissions, including the following:

 - a.
 Develop a maintenance schedule and maintain records of all scheduled and non-scheduled maintenance. - b.
-Maintain an inventory of spare parts. - c.
+Maintain an inventory of spare parts - c.
 Have available written operating procedures for equipment.
 These procedures shall be based on the manufacturer's recommendations, at a minimum. - d.
 Train operators in the proper operation of all such equipment and familiarize the operators with the written operating procedures, prior to their first operation of such equipment.
 The permittee shall maintain records of the training provided including the names of trainees, the date of training and the nature of the training.

-Records of maintenance and training shall be maintained on site for a period of five years and shall be made available to DEQ personnel upon request.
+Records of maintenance shall be maintained on site for a period of five years and shall be made available to DEQ personnel upon request.
 (9VAC5-50-20 E and 9VAC5-80-1180 D)

-24. Record of Malfunctions - The permittee shall maintain records of the occurrence and duration of any bypass, malfunction, shutdown or failure of the facility or its associated air pollution control equipment that results in excess emissions for more than one hour.
+- 27. Record of Malfunctions The permittee shall maintain records of the occurrence and duration of any bypass, malfunction, shut-down or failure of the facility or its associated air pollution control equipment that results in excess emissions for more than one hour.
+The records shall be maintained in a form suitable for inspection and maintained for at least two years (unless a longer period is specified in the applicable emission standard) following the date of occurrence.
 Records shall include the date, time, duration, description (emission unit, pollutant affected, cause of malfunction), corrective action, preventive measures taken and name of person generating the record.
-(9VAC5-20-180 J and 9VAC5-80-1180 D)

-25. Notification for Facility or Control Equipment Malfunction - The permittee shall furnish notification to the Regional Air Compliance Manager of the DEQ's NRO of malfunctions of the affected facility or related air pollution control equipment that may cause excess emissions for more than one hour.
+(9VAC 5-20-180 J and 9VAC5-80-1180 D) - 28.
+Notification for Facility or Control Equipment Malfunction The permittee shall furnish notification to the Regional Air Compliance Manager of the DEQ's NRO of malfunctions of the affected facility or related air pollution control equipment that may cause excess emissions for more than one hour.
 Such notification shall be made no later than four daytime business hours after the malfunction is discovered.
 The permittee shall provide a written statement giving all pertinent facts, including the estimated duration of the breakdown, within 14 days of discovery of the malfunction.
 When the condition causing the failure or malfunction has been corrected and the equipment is again in operation, the permittee shall notify the Regional Air Compliance Manager of the DEQ's NRO.
-(9VAC5-20-180 C and 9VAC5-80-1180)

-26. Violation of Ambient Air Quality Standard - The permittee shall, upon request of the DEQ, reduce the level of operation or shut down a facility, as necessary to avoid violating any primary ambient air quality standard and shall not return to normal operation until such time as the ambient air quality standard will not be violated.
+(9VAC5-20-180 C and 9VAC5-80-1180) - 29.
+Violation of Ambient Air Quality Standard The permittee shall, upon request of the DEQ, reduce the level of operation or shut down a facility, as necessary to avoid violating any primary ambient air quality standard and shall not return to normal operation until such time as the ambient air quality standard will not be violated.
 (9VAC5-20-180 I and 9VAC5-80-1180)